wulffern/aic2023/docs/_posts/2023-01-09-Refresher.md

 In metals, the band splitting of the energy levels causes the valence band and conduction band to overlap.
 As such, electrons can easily transition between bound state and free state.
 As such, electrons in metals are shared over large distances, and there are many electrons readily available to move under an applied field, or difference in electron density.
 That's why metals conduct well.

-# Isolators
+# Insulators

 In insulating materials the difference between the conduction band and the valence band is large.
-As a result, it takes a large energy to exite electrons to a state where they can freely move.
+As a result, it takes a large energy to excite electrons to a state where they can freely move.

 That's why glass is transparent to optical frequencies.
-Visible light does not have sufficient energy to exite electrons from a bound state.
+Visible light does not have sufficient energy to excite electrons from a bound state.

-That's also why glass is opaque to ultra-violet, which has enough energy to exite electrons out of a bound state.
+That's also why glass is opaque to ultra-violet, which has enough energy to excite electrons out of a bound state.

-Based on these two pieces you could estimate the bandgap of glass.
+Based on these two pieces of information you could estimate the bandgap of glass.

 # Semiconductors

-In a silicon the bandgap is lower than an insulator, approximately $E_G = 1.12 eV$ for silicon.
+In a silicon the bandgap is lower than an insulator, approximately $E_G = 1.12\text{ } eV$ for silicon.

 At room temperature, that allows a small number of electrons to be excited into the conduction band, leaving behind a "hole" in the valence band.